uncata/Crosshair-Overlay/README.md

 # Crosshair-Overlay

-* This tool draws a crosshair on the centre of your screen for more accurate aim.
+* This tool draws a crosshair on the center of your screen for more accurate aim.
 * Works best on First Person Shooters and Third Person Shooters.

 ### Requirements: